 Remember, let’s be polite; let’s be respectful, but most of dall, let’s be outspoken.

 Capitalism vs Socialism.
-The age-old debate that was initially sparked by Karl Marx’s Communist Manifesto and the rise Ludwig von Mises’s economic ideology.
+The age-old debate was initially sparked by Karl Marx’s Communist Manifesto and the rise of Ludwig von Mises’s economic ideology.
 Throughout the 20th and 21rst century, the world has been split apart in both ideological and literal warfare.

 With the rise of the Chinese Communist Party and the implementation of Marxism–Leninism in Russia came the destruction of many nations.
 The division of West and East Germy with the Berlin wall sparked global controversy.
-President John F. Kennedy’s famous “Ich bin ein Berliner” speech and President Regan’s “Tear down this wall” speech both contributed the debate over communism.
+President John F. Kennedy’s famous “Ich bin ein Berliner” speech and President Regan’s “Tear down this wall” speech both contributed to the debate over communism.

 With the collapse of the Soviet Union, it is reasonable to think people around the world learned the destructive nature communism brings to socioeconomics and geopolitics.
 However, a new surge of socialism has taken over the modern political sphere.

 Let me assert that socialism has never worked.
 The basic definition of socialism is the government taking over the means of production.
 This is achieved through the nationalization of major industries and corporations.
 In modern politics, Nordic countries are used to justify advocacy for socialism.